learn-co-students/atl-web-060319/09-oo-review/README.md

 ### Notes

 As this is a review for Friday's code challenge, we will be working with an environment consisting of pry, a few other gems and the terminal.
-There will be **no tests** like there are in the labs. `config/environment.rb` is set up so that each of the files in the 'app' directory are connected to one another.
+There will be **no tests** like there are in the labs.
 Seed Data will be placed in `tools/console.rb`, directly before `Pry` is executed.
 This way, all of your classes will have loaded and instances initialized by the time the repl opens.
 To run your code, simply enter `tools/console.rb` in the terminal.

 ### Questions

+* Testing Approach - How to test one method at a time?
-* ???
+  * Given, When, Then
+* Pry - why have it in the runfile vs somewhere else?
+* Runfile - what do we put in it?
+* Enumerables - why do I need to use map sometimes and select sometimes and each sometimes and wtf?
+* Custom setters - what if we need to restrict the data stored in a particular ivar (like 1-5)?

 ### Methods